 When did Facebook admit that it was a publisher?

-On May 2, 2019, Facebook removed a user accounts of a lady called Laura Loomer.
-It removed Ms Loomer’s accounts from its platform as part of what it said was its effort to ban individuals and organisations that “amplify or traffic in hate”
+On May 2nd, 2019, Facebook removed the user account of a lady called Laura Loomer.
+It removed Ms Loomer’s accounts from its platform as part of what it said was its effort to ban individuals and organisations that “amplify or traffic in hate”.

 Ms Loomer, who described herself as a “well-known conservative investigative journalist” and “conservative Jewish female activist” brought her legal action against Facebook, asking the court to order Facebook to restore her Facebook accounts.